tannukri01/Pdf-Chatbot/README.md

 GROQ_API_KEY=your_groq_api_key
 ```

+Get your Groq API key from the Groq Console.

-> 🔐 Never upload your API key to GitHub.
+> ⚠️ **Security:** Never commit your actual `.env` file or API key to GitHub.

 ---

-## 6️⃣ Start the Backend
+## 6. Start the Backend

+Run the FastAPI server:

 ```bash
 uvicorn main:app --reload --port 8000
 ```

-Backend will run at:
+Backend will be available at:

 ```text
 http://localhost:8000